-Does your Small Handmade Business Need Insurance?
+Does your Craft Business Need Insurance?

 Disclaimer: I’m not a lawyer by profession and nothing in this article should be construed as legal advice.
 Although I strive to provide accurate general information, the information presented here is not a substitute for any kind of professional advice or free from errors, and you should not rely solely on this information.
 Always consult a professional in the area for your particular needs and circumstances prior to making any professional, business, legal, and financial or tax-related decisions.
 This information is also not a substitute for the advice of an attorney.
 If you require legal or other expert advice, you should seek the services of a competent attorney or other professional.
 I am not liable or responsible for any damages resulting from or related to your use of this information.

-The laws around insurance and insurance itself vary depending on where you operate your business and the type of business you operate, which is why this article is full of “likely”, “generally” and “may”.
-Generally, having insurance to cover your small business is not enforced, it’s more of a strong suggestion.
-Many small businesses believe that if they have home and car insurance, they can call it a day but unfortunately that’s not so.
-You may have some coverage under them but generally, you need extra if you want your property and butt to be covered in the case of an accident or lawsuit.
-Check with your insurance agent or broker before you start a business to see what is covered under your existing plan and what you should have.
+Many small businesses believe that if they have home and car insurance, they can call it a day but unfortunately, that’s not so.
+You may have some coverage under them but generally, you need extra if you want to be fully covered in the case of an accident or lawsuit.

 This article is an overview of the insurance your small, handmade, home-based business might be interested in.